deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task03.md

 ### HINT 3

-1. Double click on the “hacker” folder on the Desktop or use the terminal to naviate to “/config/Desktop/hacker”.
+1. Double click on the “hacker” folder on the Desktop or use the terminal to navigate to “/config/Desktop/hacker”.
 2. There should be a folder and a file inside.
 3. The tool you are looking for is named “JNDIExploit-1.2-SNAPSHOT.jar”